Get the facts on Australian bushfires

 - Up to $7 million for Natural Resource Management groups in bushfire affected areas to carry out emergency interventions including control of feral predators, other pest animals and weeds, and habitat protection measures (such as fencing and nest boxes).

-- Up to $7.5 million to support on-ground wildlife rescue, protection and care services and address emerging needs on the frontline.
+- Up to $7.5 million to support on-ground wildlife rescue, protection and care services.

 - Up to $5 million for Greening Australia to increase supply of seed and native plants for revegetation.

-- Up to $3 million for Taronga Zoo, Zoos South Australia and Zoos Victoria for treatment and the establishment of insurance populations.
+- $1 million each for Taronga Zoo, Zoos Victoria and Zoos South Australia for emergency wildlife support to establishment of insurance populations of at-risk native animal species.
 This is in addition to the $3 million supporting Queensland Koala Hospitals and the $3 million for Koala habitat restoration in northern NSW and south-east Queensland.